rubyreferences/rubyref/stdlib/string-utilities/shellwords.md

      #=> ArgumentError: Unmatched double quote: ...
 ```

-In this case, you might want to use Shellwords.escape, or its alias String#shellescape.
+In this case, you might want to use Shellwords.escape, or its alias `String#shellescape`.

 This method will escape the String for you to safely use with a Bourne shell.